scottish-government-design-system/design-system/pattern-library-dev-notes.md

 ## Sprites

-Pattern library SVG icons should be compiled into a sprite so we can embed them in a way that lets us control them with CSS.
+Design System SVG icons should be compiled into a sprite so we can embed them in a way that lets us control them with CSS.

 Icons should be placed into `/src/images/icons/svg`